Intermediate Capital Group plc (LON:ICP) Increases Dividend to GBX 57.30 Per Share

-Intermediate Capital Group plc (LON:ICP – Get Rating) declared a dividend on Thursday, May 26th, Upcoming.Co.Uk reports.
-Stockholders of record on Thursday, June 16th will be given a dividend of GBX 57.30 ($0.72) per share on Friday, August 5th.
-This represents a dividend yield of 3.93%.
+Intermediate Capital Group plc (LON:ICP – Get Rating) announced a dividend on Thursday, May 26th, Upcoming.Co.Uk reports.
+Shareholders of record on Thursday, June 16th will be given a dividend of GBX 57.30 ($0.72) per share on Friday, August 5th.
+This represents a yield of 3.93%.
 The ex-dividend date of this dividend is Thursday, June 16th.
 This is an increase from Intermediate Capital Group’s previous dividend of $18.70.
 The official announcement can be viewed at this link.

 Intermediate Capital Group Company Profile (Get Rating)